mysociety/fixmystreet/customising/integration.md

 ### What if the back-end system is not Open311 compliant?

-If the body you want to integrate wih does not yet support the Open311 standard, you can still integrate with it, but it takes a little more work.
+If the body you want to integrate with does not yet support the Open311 standard, you can still integrate with it, but it takes a little more work.
 If the back-end offers an alternative way to post new problem reports into it, then you'll need to code it.
 Typically this will mean adding a custom Perl module to `perlib/FixMyStreet/SendReport`.

-However, we **strongly recommend* you try to implement the Open311 standard instead.
+However, we *strongly recommend* you try to implement the Open311 standard instead.
 Of course, you won't be able to change the back-end system (often these are large, proprietary and inflexible systems), but, with the cooperation of the body's IT team, you can implement a shiv that makes it behave like one.